TinyFactory/Tiny-Factory-Docs/_posts/2012-07-27-generate-an-icon-font.md

   Unicode characters:
 {% endhighlight %}

-Then just delete the generated SVG, in my case, on my Desktop.
+Then just delete the dummy SVG file, in my case, on my Desktop.

 #### Getting your icons ready
 Open up Illustrator and create a new document sized **1000pt x 1000pt**.
 We need to make sure that the icons are centered, and relatively the same size.
 Drag a horizontal guide so it sits **250 points** from the top of the canvas.
 You can set this easily by dragging out a guide, then in your Illustrator toolbar setting the **Y value** to 250.
 You should also drag out a vertical rule with the **X value** of 500 so you have a vertical center showing.